 Have you ever seen a senior leader "get slimed" like they were on a Nickelodeon show in the '90s?
 Have you ever seen someone on your HR team rap?
 Are you wondering what these things have in common?
 They're both real promotions companies have used to encourage participation in an employee engagement survey.

-Employee engagement surveys provide valuable information about how motivated people are to put in extra effort for your organization and how committed they are to staying there.
-However, to get this valuable information, people need to know about the survey, how to participate, and why it's important to take it.
+Employee engagement surveys provide valuable information about how motivated people are to put in extra effort for your organization and how committed they are to stay there.
+However, to get this valuable information, people must know about the survey, how to participate, and why it's important to take it.

 Although many companies aim higher, a reasonable survey participation rate for companies of 1,000+ people is in the 65-80% range.
 A key part of attaining a high participation rate is communication.
 Clarity about the survey process leads to higher participation, which leads to actionable data that enables you to make better decisions.